“Fiercely intelligent”, “undeniably fantastic”, “outstanding”, “highly skilled”, “goes the extra mile” (Legal 500, Who’s Who Legal and Chambers UK)

 “I have worked with Helen for some years, I have every confidence that when I instruct Helen she will be well prepared and ready for a challenge.
 Her can do and pragmatic approach appeals to a wide range of clients from the large international corporates to individuals and her success rate with the work we have instructed her on has been second to none.
 Helen’s client care skills are exceptional as are her advocacy skills, she has a fearless approach to advocacy and combined with her attention to detail in her preparation she becomes the most formidable opponent.
 I would not hesitate to recommend Helen.” - Eileen Schofield, Principal, Schofield and Associates, Employment Law Specialists

-Dr Rahim v i) Heart of England NHS Trust ii) Dr Shakher - 2017
+Dr Rahim v i.)
+Heart of England NHS Trust ii.)
+Dr Shakher - ET

-6 week hearing - lengthy and hard fought complaint of race discrimination, victimisation and disability discrimination involving high functioning individuals.
-The claim was alleged to have spanned over a period of 10 years.
+6 week hearing - lengthy and hard fought complaint of race discrimination, victimisation and disability discrimination involving consultants.
+The allegations spanned over a period of 10 years.
+All claims successfully dismissed.